Hinglaj Mata Temple: Theological origin

 To still the divine dance, Tandava, of the Hindu god Lord Shiva following the death of Dakshayani, the Hindu god Lord Vishnu scattered the remains of her embodiment over various places of the Indian subcontinent.
-A small part of the upper head of Sati is believed to have fallen at Hingula or Hinglaj and is thus considered the most important of the 51 Shakti Peeths.
+A small part of the upper head of Sati is believed to have fallen at Hingula or Hinglaj and is thus considered the most important of the 51 Shakta pithas.
 At each of the Peeths, Bhairava (a manifestation of Shiva) accompanies the relics.
-The Bhairava at Hinglaj is called Bhimalochana, located in Koteshwar, Kutch.
-The Sanskrit texts mention the part as 'Brahmadreya' or vital essence.